 Add nuts, carrots and green onions.
 Pulse until the mixture is at the desired consistency.

 Scoop filling into prepared lettuce leafs.
 Sprinkle with garnish.

 - Substitute nuts as you choose.
 Walnuts will provide a heartier flavor.
 Macadamia nuts will create creamier mixture.
 Experiment with what you have in the pantry.
 (Not all nuts need to be soaked overnight.)

 - Layer the bottom of the lettuce wrap with raw nori sheets (seaweed paper).

-- Substitute sesame oil for 1 Tbsp. of the olive oil.
+- Substitute sesame oil with 1 tsp. of olive oil.

 The other night for dinner we had “leftover night”.
 So, I made up a plate of these wraps for my dinner.
 My son asked if I was eating “hand salad”.
 I quite like the term.
 If I ever open a food truck, you’ll find these in the “hand salad” section.

 (This blog was originally posted on yoginiinprogress.blogspot.com.)
 Updated 9/24/2017